 This analysis seeks to address the following question:

-Was there a meaningful difference in ultra-processed food consumption among Brazilian children aged 2 to 4 in 2022 across the clusters B and D of the Revised Multidimensional Index for Sustainable Food Systems (MISFS-R)?
+Was there a meaningful difference in ultra-processed food consumption among Brazilian children aged 2 to 4 in 2022 between municipalities in clusters B and D of the Revised Multidimensional Index for Sustainable Food Systems (MISFS-R)?

 Methods

-The data used in this analysis were sourced from Brazil’s Food and Nutrition Surveillance System (SISVAN), regarding the dataset on ultra-processed food consumption (Sistema de Vigilância Alimentar e Nutricional, n.d.).
+The data used in this analysis were sourced from the Food and Nutrition Surveillance System (SISVAN) of the Brazilian Ministry of Health (MS) (Sistema de Vigilância Alimentar e Nutricional & Ministério da Saúde, n.d.).

-Data munging and analysis followed the data science workflow outlined by Wickham et al. (2023), as illustrated in Figure 2.
-All processes were made using the R programming language (R Core Team, n.d.), RStudio IDE (Posit Team, n.d.), and several R packages.
+The data munging follow the data science workflow outlined by Wickham et al. (2023).
+All processes were made using the Quarto publishing system (Allaire et al., n.d.), the R programming language (R Core Team, n.d.), and several R packages.

-Figure 2: Data science workflow created by Wickham, Çetinkaya-Runde, and Grolemund.
+Figure 2: Data science workflow proposed by Wickham, Çetinkaya-Runde, and Grolemund.

 Source: Reproduced from Wickham et al. (2023).